5 Cloud Computing Disadvantages

 Quick Overview of Hosted Services Advantages

-“The Cloud,” refers to data that you can send and access from a remote server.
+“The cloud” refers to data you can send and access from a remote server.
 In other words, your data and applications are being “hosted” on someone else’s server, not exclusively on your own hard drive.
 Hosted Services, a specific type of cloud computing technology, provides several key benefits, including:

-A good Hosted Services provider also offers another benefit: unconditional 24/7 support.
-Consequently Hosted Services is an excellent choice for companies want to leverage the capabilities of an entire IT department without having one in-house.
+A good Hosted Services provider also offers another benefit — unconditional 24/7 cloud support.
+As a result, hosted services are an excellent choice for companies that want to leverage the capabilities of an entire IT department without having one in-house.

 Your business may already be using SaaS programs, like Dropbox.
 While these programs can be beneficial and can help make your employees’ lives easier, can you depend on these programs to keep your information secure?
 What measures do the providers take to ensure the availability of your data?
 Does the provider have terms that will support your business in the event of downtime?